lanthale/PhotoSlide/README.md

 The software is not notarized with developer accounts on OSX/Windows.

 - Windows: Execute the installer.
 If defender is poping up please click on "more info" and then on "run anyway"
-- OSX: Execute the installer.
-The first time right click on the icon in Application folder and select "open" On OSX 11.x open the app and afterwards goto system settings - general tab in the Security & Privacy pane to instruct macOS to ignore its lack of notarization - click on "open anyway"
+- OSX: Goto in the download folder in Finder and right click on the installer file and click "Open".
+On OSX 11.x open the app and afterwards goto system settings - general tab in the Security & Privacy pane to instruct macOS to ignore its lack of notarization - click on "open anyway"
 - Linux:
   - Download the deb package